19hours/sg-statutes/Acts/Presidential Elections Act.md

 [19/2001]

-(5) A prosecution for an offence under this section shall not be instituted without the sanction of the Public Prosecutor.
+(5) A prosecution for an offence under this section shall not be instituted without the consent of the Public Prosecutor.

 [15/2010 wef 02/01/2011]